-It was tending to his vineyards in the southwest that he would usually take his ultralight plane out… another, albeit fateful, passion.
+It was to tend to his vineyards in the southwest that he would usually take his ultralight plane out… another, albeit fateful, passion.

 Didier Dagueneau wines

-Being the quintessential enfant terrible that he was, Didier Dagueneau was born to a winemaking family in 1956 but decided to break away and become a motorcycle side car race driver.
-He raced competitively on the international circuit between 1978 and 1982, after which he returned to his home village.
-But instead of talking his turn as the family’s forth generation winemaker he, as expected, decided to blaze his own trail.
-He set up his own estate in Pouilly-Fumé inspired by the great masters in other regions and by the legacy of his grandfather – Louis Dagueneau – with a primary focus on terroir.
+Being the quintessential enfant terrible that he was, Didier Dagueneau was born to a winemaking family in 1956 but decided to break away and become a motorcycle sidecar race driver.
+He raced competitively in the international circuit between 1978 and 1982, after which he returned to his home village.
+But instead of taking his turn as the family’s fourth generation winemaker he, as expected, decided to blaze his own trail.
+He set up his own estate in Pouilly-Fumé, inspired by the great masters of other regions and by the legacy of his grandfather – Louis Dagueneau – with a primary focus on terroir.

 With one full time worker for each hectare of vineyard, yields 50-75% lower than those of his neighbours, and soils ploughed without machinery to avoid disturbing the root system, he never cut corners in order to achieve excellence.
-In the vineyard as in the cellar, where he worked scrupulously without sulphites, relying on natural fermentation only and with barrels, made especially for him, whose level of toast he defined himself in close contact with the coopers.
+In the vineyard as in the cellar, where he worked scrupulously without sulphites, relying on natural fermentation only and using barrels made especially for him, with the level of toast defined by himself in close contact with the coopers.

 Always adventurous and restless, he died, tragically and prematurely, when an ultralight plane he was travelling in crashed near Cognac.
 The wine world stopped, in shock, with tributes pouring in from all corners of the world.
 His obituary in The New York Times, written by Eric Asimov was particularly insightful and moving.